nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 6. Should minimally support ASCII characters.
 7. Must perform without failure in 95 percent of use cases during a month.
 8. GUI color scheme should have high contrast and font size must not be too small, to aid those with vision impairments.
-9. Application file size should not exceed (.jar/.zip) 100MB.
+9. Application file size (.jar) should not exceed 100MB.
 10. Should only allow for 1 instance of the application running each time to ensure that data saved is consistent.

 ### Glossary